One of the favourite questions of any CFO is “So what? Why should I care?”

-The argument of making your staffs’ lives easier may not work with the CFO.
-Pulling a report more easily will not be compelling.
-However, if the difficult report takes three weeks to compile, you can easily argue how much of this person’s salary is spent on a report that could be done with a few clicks.
+The argument about making your employees’ lives easier may not work with the CFO.
+Producing a report more easily will not be a compelling enough reason.
+However, if the difficult report takes three weeks to compile, you can easily argue how much of a person’s salary is spent on a report that could be done with just a few clicks.

-Verdantix gives multiple examples of companies that took “making staff lives easier” and quantified them into measurable benefits:
+Verdantix gives multiple examples of organisations that took “making staff lives easier” and quantified them into measurable benefits:

 - Imperial College London indicated the move to Planon’s IWMS could reduce each administrator’s time booking rooms from 17 hours to 8.5 hours per week.

-The challenge in creating a business case for IWMS that will appeal to a CFO is in getting away from the experiential argument and moving toward a numbers-based argument.
+The challenge in creating a business case for IWMS that will appeal to a CFO is in getting away from the experiential argument and moving toward the numbers-based arguments.

 It’s not about experience

 These topics should be included in a business case for an IWMS to the extent that they can be quantified.
 For example, telling the CFO that it is expensive to recruit and train new people will not be a compelling argument.
-However, being able to say you spend $6 million a year recruiting and training staff that don’t last more than a year creates a much stronger argument.
+However, being able to say you spend $6 million a year recruiting and training staff that don’t stay more than 12 months creates a much stronger argument.
 Reducing this spend by 5% or 10% with more engaging workplaces can create huge savings potential.

-The Verdantix report mentions that many IT departments did not charge the facilities team for maintaining legacy systems.
-Combining this with numbers like the one above about wasted time on system crashes can create a compelling argument of how an IWMS will support IT.
+The Verdantix report mentions that many IT departments do not charge the facilities team for maintaining legacy systems.
+Combining this with numbers like the example above, but about time wasted on system crashes can create a compelling argument for how an IWMS will support IT.

 Collaboration is key

 As I mentioned in my last blog post, I consider the true value of an IWMS to be collaboration and conflict resolution.
-It’s imperative to pull other departments into your business case and financial scenarios before an IWMS has even been purchased.
+It’s imperative to involve other departments in your business case and financial scenarios before an IWMS has even been purchased.

-As with any other discussion about IWMS, it needs to be cross-disciplinary and will inevitably have to address some office politics.
-Before you go to the CFO and mention other departments – like HR and IT – you must have those departments on your side.
-Or at least have them aware of what you are saying and be sure they have bought into the numbers you are using, because the CFO will want to confirm any numbers with the departments affected.
+As with any other discussion about IWMS, it needs to be cross-disciplinary and is inevitably going to cause office politics.
+Before you go to the CFO and mention other departments – like HR and IT – you’d better have those departments on your side, or at least aware of what you are saying.
+Be sure they have bought into the numbers you are using, because the CFO will want to clarify any numbers with the departments affected.

 The CFO has always been the “holy grail” when it comes to discussions about purchasing an IWMS, as the financial gatekeeper to making this kind of investment.
-This report from Verdantix helps in speaking the language of the C-suite.
+The report from Verdantix helps with speaking the language of the C-suite.